Dance as a universal "dialogue with gravity".

 What was left of the group after that year became the core members of the company.
 Although gender is a non-issue within the framework of his creative vision, Sankai Juku has remained an all-male troupe ever since.

-In a conversation with theatre practitioner Edith Podesta, Amagatsu talked about dance in relation to the word “tension”, which to him is the basis of physical expression.
-He explains, “When [I] think about western dance, I think about it as a revolution against gravity.
+In a conversation with theatre practitioner Edith Podesta, Amagatsu talked about dance in relation to the word “tension”, which to him was the basis of physical expression.
+He explained, “When [I] think about western dance, I think about it as a revolution against gravity.
 It has its own beauty, of course, but when I think of my own work, I try to accept gravity… I think about the relationship between the body and gravity.
-Like when we lie down, even if we were to raise our necks a little bit, we feel its pull… I am always conscious of this relationship.9
+Like when we lie down, even if we were to raise our necks a little bit, we feel its pull… I am always conscious of this relationship.9”

-Training sessions typically begin with simple exercises, such as standing on one leg, to establish the dancer’s awareness of the relationship between the body and gravity.
+At Sankai Juku, training sessions typically begin with simple exercises, such as standing on one leg, to establish the dancer’s awareness of the relationship between the body and gravity.
 There are no mirrors to be found and no music is played.
 Consciousness precedes form, and dancers are encouraged to feel and react to their emotions.
 This process of understanding the state of one’s body and connecting with one’s feelings manifests externally in movement, which is meditative and liberating at once.

 Some of butoh’s primary themes are existence, death, transcendence, metamorphosis and rebirth, and these are also present in the works of Amagatsu, which often evoke a sense of spirituality and otherworldliness.

-The choreographer notes that they are universal in the human experience—in the way they are explored in the myths and legends of the world, and how they resonate with people.
+To the choreographer, they are universal in the human experience—in the way they are explored in the myths and legends of the world, and how they resonate with people.
 It is also one of the many reasons why his works are so well-received all over the world.

 1 The pair met sometime between 1952 and 1954 through Mitsuko Ando’s dance company.
 Ohno would become Hijikata’s muse and would perform in many of his works.
 The two were lifelong collaborators, even though they pursued different approaches to butoh.